LB--/VoxelShaft/README.md

 ### The Storyline
 You run the game executable for the first time, and you're given a chance to start any recording software.
 Then the storyline starts.

 You're decending a mineshaft elevator.
 You arrive at the bottom.
-You look around and seek darkness; your only lightsource is a near-empty lantern you are holding.
-You hear all manner of sounds, you feel like you're being watched.
+You look around and see darkness; your only lightsource is a near-empty lantern you are holding.
+You hear all manner of sounds.
+You feel like you're being watched.
 You only have a periodically delivered set of supplies to work with.
 You were asked to continually send mined materials back up the shaft.
 What will you do?